 Follow in the footsteps of Charles Darwin, whose studies in the region helped develop his theory of evolution.
 Discover a number of endemic species including Galapagos penguins, land iguanas, blue-footed boobies, and Darwin finches during your travels around this eco-paradise.

-Each island offers its own unique experience.
+Spending the summer in the Galapagos with kids is particularly memorable as each island offers its own unique experience.
 Visit the black beaches of Santiago Island, walk on top of hardened volcanic lava, or dive into the ocean, where you’ll see a number of fish and maybe some Galapagos fur seals in the distance.

 Key West, Florida